SaaStacked/saastack/README.md

 ## What is in the box?

+### Demo Site

+We have a demo SaaS product called "[LoopCar](https://loopcar-websitehost.azurewebsites.net/)" for you to try out!
+(If you are interest, you can see the backend API [here](https://loopcar-apihost1.azurewebsites.net) too).

+> This is hosted in Azure

+### Azure Deployment

+This is what you get if you prefer to host it in Azure:

 ![Azure](docs/images/Physical-Architecture-Azure.png)

-> You can find the Azure [demo API here](https://saastack-apihost1.azurewebsites.net/) and the [demo WebApp here](https://saastack-websitehost.azurewebsites.net/).
+### AWS Deployment

-or, if you prefer hosting on AWS:
+This is what you get, if you prefer host it in AWS:

 ![AWS](docs/images/Physical-Architecture-AWS.png)

-> Demos on AWS coming soon.

 ## How is the code structured?

-100+ projects!!
+Modularly, in both Horizonal layers and Vertical slices, and in over 100+ projects!!

 Yes, 100 projects!
-Why? because the world has moved on, and you are building a long-lived highly maintainable product now.
+Why? because the world has moved on, and you are building a long-lived highly maintainable product now that needs to scale with your business and with your growing team.

-If you are used to cramming in all your code into one or three assemblies for your API, then you are not managing dependencies very well at all, and that thing simply isn't going to scale.
-Too much software in too few deployable units.
+> Bad smells: If you are used to cramming in all your code into one or three assemblies for your entire API, then you are not managing dependencies very well at all, and that codebase simply isn't going to scale.
+Too much software, too tangled and in too few deployable units.
+You won't be able to scale it, maintain it for the business nor for your team.

-You need to structure things better to manage complexity in the long run.
-Even your favorite IDE makes it far too easy to violate de-coupling rules, just by adding a `using` statement to some type, somewhere else in the codebase you are possibly inadvertently adding dangerous coupling.
-Then, later down the track, when scaling out becomes an issue, you won't be able to factor out that code from that tight set of assemblies into another deployable unit.
-You simply can't.
-That's why we have not only very structured boundaries, but we have also included automated tests, Roslyn analyzers and other developer tooling to prevent and warn you when you are accidentally create *accidental complexity* for the sake of expediency.
+In larger codebases, you need to structure things much better to manage complexity in the long run.
+Everything is against you in a rapidly growing business like a startup.

+> Even your favorite code IDE makes it far too easy to violate de-coupling rules, just by adding a `using` statement to some type, somewhere else in the codebase you are possibly inadvertently adding dangerous coupling.

+Then, later down the track, when scaling-out your business and your team becomes a real-life issue, you won't be able to factor out code from a tight set of jumbled assemblies, into anything cohesive as another deployable unit.
+You simply can't do it.

+> Let alone not being able to split up your SQL database of tangled JOINS and reused and cramped tables.

+These are the reasons why we not only have very structured boundaries form the get go, but we have automated tests and highly testable isolated components and modules, along with Roslyn analyzers, architecture tests, and other developer tooling to prevent you from applying these bad practices inadvertently as the pressure increases, when you are highly susceptible to create *accidental complexity* for the sake of expediency.

-So not only are you getting a comprehensive production-ready, and battle tested codebase, ready to go, you are also getting a very structured and maintainable codebase that is ready to grow with you, with the tools to keep things clean in the future.
-Its quite a bit more that a project template.
+SaaStack is far more than just a codebase.
+Not only are you getting a comprehensive production-ready, and battle tested codebase, ready to go, but you are also getting a set of tools and practices included to help you and your team to grow and keep it sustainable in the long run.

+### Handling the structure

-The best experience for working with this template is in an IDE like JetBrains Rider, or Visual Studio, or Visual Studio Code (with solution file).
+The best experience for working with this template is in an IDE like JetBrains Rider, or Visual Studio, or Visual Studio Code (with solution file), because these tools can supporting all the developer tooling we have included.

-None of these tools nowadays (since 2022 for Visual Studio) have issues anymore with loading hundreds of projects!
+None of these IDEs nowadays (since 2022 for Visual Studio) have issues anymore with loading 100+ projects!
 It is simply not a design constraint anymore.
 Coupling dependencies is the main issue you need to focus on managing more carefully today.
-A .NET project (and by extension the assembly it produces) are simply just a bounded container of code, it is not the runtime process, and nor is it deployable unit.
+A .NET project (and by extension the assembly it produces) are simply just a bounded container of code, it is not the runtime process, and nor is it deployable unit anymore.

-> If working in an IDE is not your team's thing, then you can also rearrange the project folders into whatever structure you like.
-SaaStack is a starter template after all!
+> Tip: If working in an IDE is not your team's thing, then you can also rearrange the project folders into whatever structure you like.
+SaaStack is a template after all!
 Nothing says you can't change the folder structure to what suits your context.
 Nothing says you can't combine the code in the projects.
 Go for it, have it your way!
 We simply recommend the structure we have given you as a starting point.
+This is just our best opinion about what works best for the teams that have worked with it for long periods of time.

 ![Solution](docs/images/Logical-Structure.png)

-## Who is it for?
+## Who is this for?

-This starter template is NOT for everyone, nor for EVERY software project, nor for EVERY skill level.
+This starter codebase is NOT for everyone, nor for EVERY software project, nor for EVERY skill level.

 > We need to say that because all software products are different, there is not one silver bullet for all of them.